-Born in Alexandria, Egypt .
-Graduated from Fine Arts, painting department . practise painting and photography. co editor of the non periodical Arabic publication " Amkenah "/ " places " which is concerned with the poetic of the...
+Based in Alexandria, Egypt .
+Visual Artist graduated from Fine Arts, painting department . practise painting and photography. co editor of the non periodical Arabic publication " Amkenah "/ " places " which is concerned with...

-Focus:Photographer, Curator, Collector, Fine Art, Creative, Photography, Portraiture, Art, Culture, Artist Management
+Focus:Photographer, Filmmaker, Curator, Collector, Fine Art, Documentary, Creative, Photography, Portraiture, Art, Culture, Artist Management, Arts & Culture, Explorer, Artist

 Ekhmim, in Sohag ,farmers gather all family members men, women, grandmothers, grandfathers, children and neighbours to help in harvesting the crops, here was the time of Potato harvest, using the old tools

 In an Ait in middle of the Nile river in Ausayrat ,Sohag with the population of 2000, people live and cultivate their lands but their houses that were installed near the banks are in constant threat because of land sliding on the sides of the Ait caused by the annual flood.